rosmord/jseshUtils/README.md

-# jseshUtils
+# JSesh Utilities

-Various small utilities I have made for JSesh (to be moved out from the main codebase)
+Various small utilities I have made for JSesh.

+The purpose of this project is twofold:

+1. clear up the code base of JSesh by removing stuff which should not be there
+2. keep track of those utilities.

 This project will contain a number of independant softwares using the JSesh libraries.
 Their code was initialy packaged with JSesh, but it's not very convenient: I occasionnaly forget where they are and what they do.

 **No binary distribution of these utilities is planned,** so you will need to install Java to run them.

 **Most of them are for my own use**.
 It means they might use out-of-date or unpublished versions of JSesh.
 No update or maintainance can be expected.
+Some of those softwares haven't been used since 2008.